That's worth repeating. 92% of all consumers now use online reviews.

 With Weave Reviews you can:

 Review software, also known as a reputation management system, is basically any program that allows you to manage your online reputation.
-Brands, business, and organizations often use this to understand their customers better and promote themselves online.
+Brands, businesses, and organizations often use this to understand their customers better and promote themselves online.
 Most Weave users concentrate their efforts on Google reviews because they have found them to have the biggest impact.

 Depending on the software provider, these programs can offer different features and functionalities.
 Generally, review software should allow you to: